 The Exchangeable Units are considered a financial liability as there is a contractual obligation for the Trust to deliver Trust Units upon exchange of the Exchangeable Units.
 The distributions on the Exchangeable Units are recognized as financing costs in the consolidated statements of income and comprehensive income.
 The distributions payable as at the reporting date are reported under other current liabilities on the consolidated statements of financial position.
-The Exchangeable Units are measured at each reporting date at fair value, which is based off of the unit price of the Trust given the Exchangeable Units can be converted into Trust Units.
+The Exchangeable Units are measured at each reporting date at fair value, as they are considered to be puttable instruments under IAS 32, Financial Instruments: Presentation ("IAS 32").
+Fair value is based off of the unit price of the Trust given the Exchangeable Units can be converted into Trust Units.
 Changes in fair value are recognized in the consolidated statements of income and comprehensive income.